open62541/open62541-www/doc/master/_static/plugin_eventloop.rst

         * delay a resource cleanup to a point where it is known that the resource
         * has no remaining users.
         *
-        * The delayed callbacks are processed in each of the cycle of the EventLoop
+        * The delayed callbacks are processed in each cycle of the EventLoop
-        * between the handling of timed cyclic callbacks and polling for (network)
+        * between the handling of periodic callbacks and polling for (network)
         * events.
 The memory for the delayed callback is *NOT* automatically freed
         * after the execution.
+But this can be done from within the callback.
         *
+        * Delayed callbacks are processed in the order in which they are added.
+        *
+        * The delayed callback API is thread-safe. addDelayedCallback is
-        * addDelayedCallback is non-blocking and can be called from an interrupt
+        * non-blocking and can be called from an interrupt context.
-        * context. removeDelayedCallback can take a mutex and is blocking. */
+        * removeDelayedCallback can take a mutex and is blocking. */

        void (*addDelayedCallback)(UA_EventLoop *el, UA_DelayedCallback *dc);
        void (*removeDelayedCallback)(UA_EventLoop *el, UA_DelayedCallback *dc);